sebvannistel/vba_outlook_save_pdf/readme.md

    - Personalize the name of the new ribbon tab for easy access.

 **Prerequisite**: Ensure Microsoft Word is installed on your computer for the macro to function.

+## Enable Macros in Outlook

+Make sure Outlook actually loads the macros.
+By default Outlook disables them for security reasons.

+1. Navigate to `File ▶ Options ▶ Trust Center ▶ Trust Center Settings ▶ Macro Settings`.
+   - For testing you can choose **Enable all macros** (tighten this later).
+See [support.microsoft.com](https://support.microsoft.com) for more details.
+2. For long-term use create a self-signed certificate with `SelfCert.exe`, add the signature in `VBE ▶ Tools ▶ Digital Signature…`, then switch security to **Disable all except digitally-signed** so Outlook trusts it automatically.
+See [learn.microsoft.com](https://learn.microsoft.com) for the procedure.
+3. If you're running the "New Outlook" preview, note that it doesn't support VBA macros at all.
+Switch back to "Classic Outlook" if you want the macros to persist.
+See [learn.microsoft.com](https://learn.microsoft.com) for more information.

 ## How to Use